 Make the Pico de Gallo

-In a mixing bowl, combine tomatoes, 3 Tbsp. red onion, 2 tsp. lime juice, remaining minced jalapeño (to taste), and a pinch of salt and pepper.
-Cut each quesadilla in quarters and arrange on a plate.
-Garnish with sour cream, lime quarters, and jalapeño rounds.
-Serve with pico de gallo.
+In a mixing bowl, combine tomatoes, 3 Tbsp. onion, 2 tsp. lime juice, remaining minced jalapeño (to taste), and a pinch of salt and pepper.
+Stir occasionally while quesadillas bake.

 Plate dish as pictured on front of card, cutting each quesadilla in quarters and garnishing with jalapeño rounds.
 Serve sour cream and pico de gallo on the side for dipping.
 Squeeze lime quarters over quesadillas if desired.
 Bon appétit!